skypjack/entt/docs/md/entity.md

 Entities are represented by _entity identifiers_.
 An entity identifier carries information about the entity itself and its version.<br/>
-User defined identifiers can be introduced by means of enum classes and custom types for which a specialization of `entt_traits` exists.
-For this purpose, `entt_traits` is also defined as a _sfinae-friendly_ class template.
-In theory, integral types can also be used as entity identifiers, even though this may break in future and isn't recommended in general.
+User defined identifiers can be introduced through enum classes and class types that define an `entity_type` member of type `std::uint32_t` or `std::uint64_t`.

 A registry is used both to construct and to destroy entities: